Daya Perera: Diplomatic career

 From 1988 to 1991 Perera served as Sri Lanka's Ambassador, Extraordinary and plenipotentiary and accredited to United Nations in New York City and in 2008 he was appointed Sri Lankan High Commissioner to Canada.

-Other achievements
+Sports administration

 Perera was a lifetime member of numerous legal and athletic clubs and societies.
 Most notably, he was elected President of the Sinhalese Sports Club (SSC), home of the historic Sinhalese Sports Club Ground, in 1998 and held the position until 2008.
 His portrait was unveiled at the Sinhalese Sports Club in 2011.

 Death

 Perera died following a short illness in June 2013.